10 AI applications that you already use (and perhaps don't know it)

 4 - PUBLIC SAFETY

-5 - FORECAST OF PURCHASES
+5 - FORECASTING PURCHASES

 6 - FRAUD PREVENTION